 The RAB Neutrino 600 offers extra features and usability that are worth their weight in some winter conditions, says Peter Macfarlane.

-The RAB Neutrino 600 has a comfort limit of -12°C, making it a bag you can use into winter in the right conditions.
+The RAB Neutrino 600 has a comfort limit of -12°C, making it a bag you can use into winter in the right conditions which is why it features in our guide to Best sleeping bags for hiking.
 With that performance comes a wee bit of extra weight but there are features and comfort to match.

 The shape is tapered mummy with a wide upper body that only tapers slightly to my knees and then cuts in closer to my feet.
 This is very comfortable to sleep in with very natural limb movement possible, but still with a well-shaped and non-restrictive footbox.